-The critical cryptographic keys are the RZ KSK and the Storage Master Key (SMK).
+The critical cryptographic keys are the RZ Key Signing Key, Domain Key, Crypto Officer (CO) Key, and Storage Master Key (SMK).

 3 Roles and Responsibilities

 This policy is applicable to all staff involved in the RZ KSK Operator function.
 The staff involved in the RZ KSK Operator function MUST comply with the information security policies found in this and other related information security documents.
 Staff who deliberately violate this and other information security policy statements will be subject to disciplinary action which MAY ultimately include termination.